Tarushi-kumari/LocalRepo/README.md

-# this is me tarushi struggling
+# this is me tarushi struggling with gitHub
-with github